We Support Curriculum Development

 For over ten years ACEE has been supporting curriculum development in Alberta and we will continue to do so.
 The next few years will see new K – 12 curriculum in all core subject areas in Alberta – and we are at the table with Alberta Education and their partners, leveraging almost a decade of engagement and relationship to ensure our proposed Curriculum for a Sustainable Future is adopted.

-Draft K-6 Curriculum - A Plan for Providing Feedback
+Draft K-6 Curriculum - Analysis and Recommendations and Providing Your Feedback

 Curriculum for a Sustainable Future